MAIS Frequently Asked Questions (FAQs)

 - entails less than 20 hours of work per week

-- is located in Shanghai or Hangzhou
+- is located in Shanghai, Hangzhou or their nearby cities for

 - allows the University Field Supervisor to visit your classroom